Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-Fig.~A2 shows the broadband 0.3$-$78\keV{} \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
-We plot the best-fit spectral energy flux model with {\tt relxillCp} and {\tt nthcomp} components in Fig.~A3.
-The best-fit spectral model parameters and their 90\% confidence intervals determined through MCMC parameter exploration are presented in Table~A2.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 17.7$, $A_{\rm Fe} \le 4.3$, $a^{\ast}=0.73_{-0.61}^{+0.114}$, and $\theta^{\circ}=50_{-21}^{+4}$, respectively.
-The temperature of the hot corona is found to be $kT_{\rm e}\ge 42$\keV{}.
-The Bayesian analysis suggested no difference between the high-density and canonical disk reflection models, which is supported by the disk density parameter reaching its lower limit of $\log [n_{\rm e}/\rm{cm}^{-3}]=15$.
+\end{linenomath} Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
+We plot the best-fit averaged spectral energy flux model with {\tt relxillCp} and {\tt nthComp} components in Fig.~A3.
+The best-fit spectral model parameters and their 90\% confidence intervals determined through MCMC parameter exploration are presented in Table~\ref{table_output_parameters}.
+The best-fit values for the disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 17.7$, $A_{\rm Fe} \le 4.3$, $a^{\ast}=0.73_{-0.61}^{+0.114}$, and $\theta=50_{-21}^{+4}$~degree, respectively.
+The temperature of the hot corona is measured to be $kT_{\rm e}\ge 42$\keV{}.
+Bayesian analysis suggested no difference between the high-density and canonical disk reflection models, which is supported by the disk density parameter reaching its lower limit of $\log [n_{\rm e}/\rm{cm}^{-3}]=15$.